-- What is the difference between belief and knowledge? - o The tripartite theory of knowledge claims that knowledge is 'true justified belief'; this theory holds that three conditions must be satisfied in order for one to possess knowledge i.e. if you believe something, with justification, and it is true, then it can be classed as knowledge. - o Gettier cases show that some justified true beliefs do not constitute knowledge - o An alternative to the tripartite theory is the view that knowledge is true belief formed through a reliable method (cf. Robert Nozick) - What is the justification of knowledge? - o Foundationalism asserts that the justification of much of our knowledge is referential, meaning that many of our beliefs are justified by other beliefs.
-This view requires some beliefs to be self-justifying.
-These self-justifying beliefs form a foundation upon which other beliefs and claims can be justified. - Coherentism claims that knowledge has a web-like structure.
+- What is the difference between belief and knowledge? - o Tripartite Theory of Knowledge knowledge is 'true justified belief'; this account holds that three conditions must be satisfied in order for one to possess knowledge i.e. if you believe something, with justification, and it is true, then it can be classed as knowledge. - o Gettier; cases show that some justified true beliefs do not constitute knowledge - o An alternative to the tripartite theory: knowledge is true belief formed through a reliable method (cf. Robert Nozick) - What is the structure of knowledge: - o Foundationalism asserts that knowledge is structured like a building.
+This requires that some beliefs are self-justifying.
+These self-justifying beliefs form a foundation upon which other claims can be known.
+The regress argument in favour of Foundationalism. - o Coherentism claims that knowledge has a web-like structure.
 Beliefs are justified by virtue of their coherence with other beliefs.
-One argument for coherentism is the failure of foundationalism as an alternative. - Explanation and evaluation of empiricism and rationalism - o Empiricism is the theory that all knowledge is based on experience derived from the senses.
-Hume's empiricism is one example. - o Rationalism is the theory that reason rather than experience is the foundation of certainty in knowledge.
-The rationalism of Descartes is an example.
+The strongest argument for Coherentism is the failure of Foundationalism as an alternative. - o Foundationalism is a theory of knowledge resting upon justified belief (and correspondence). - explanation and evaluation of Empiricism (Hume) and Rationalism (Descartes) - o Empiricism the theory that all knowledge is based on experience derived from the senses.
+Emphasises evidence, especially that derived from experiments - o Rationalism theory that reason rather than experience is the foundation of certainty in knowledge there is wide agreement that knowledge, however it is accounted for, includes: - data (especially that provided by the senses) - 'thinking' about data (or reasoning) - o Philosophers have disagreed about which is the more fundamental of these two components.
+Descartes argues that sense data is unreliable and therefore reason must be the fundamental foundation of knowledge. - Scepticism: can we know anything?
+Sceptical arguments include Descartes method of doubt and Humean scepticism; specifically, Hume's Problem of Induction. - Inductive and Deductive Reasoning - o Inductive: a logical process in which multiple ideas or premises, all believed true (or found true most of the time), provide strong evidence for a conclusion; the truth of inductive reasoning is probable, not certain; arrives at a specific conclusion.
+Inductive reasoning is often used in applications that involve prediction, forecasting, or behaviour - Deductive: a logical process in which one or more statements are used to reach a conclusion; based on the concordance of multiple premises that are generally assumed to be true i.e. deductive reasoning links premises with conclusions in which the conclusion is certain.